survivejs/webpack-book/manuscript/15_Appendices.md

 -# Appendices

-As not everything that's worth discussing fits into a book like this, I've compiled related material into brief appendices.
+As not everything that’s worth discussing fits into a book like this, I’ve compiled related material into brief appendices.
 These support the primary content and explain certain topics, such as Hot Module Replacement with React, in greater detail.
 You will also learn to troubleshoot webpack.